-The previous sections have defended the applicability of equilibrium and stability within SGS and the scale at which they hold, and have also shown how coarse-grained quantities can be defined.
-This supported the applicability of the core scaffolding of equilibrium statistical mechanics to SGS.
-However, equilibrium statistical mechanics is obviously compatible with thermodynamics and indeed thermodynamics is usually taken to emerge from it.
+The previous sections have supported the applicability of the core scaffolding of equilibrium statistical mechanics to SGS.
+However, equilibrium statistical mechanics is compatible with thermodynamics and indeed thermodynamics is usually taken to emerge from it.
 And, in the last section, we have been able to define within the equilibrium statistical mechanics of SGS quantities, relations and a limit that are usually regarded as 'thermodynamic'.
 Here we return to the central question of the whole debate and ask whether thermodynamics does apply to SGS and, if yes, in what sense.
-We propose a minimal framework for thermodynamics and argue that it applies to the physics of SGS, vindicating a notion of gravitational thermodynamics.
+Based on the results of the previous sections, we argue that a 'minimal' thermodynamic level of description is available in the case of SGS, even if the phenomenological thermodynamics level of description in terms of e.g. heat, work, and Clausius' second law of thermodynamics expressed via heat transfer has no practical use here.